 Hotels are understood to be those establishments offering tourist accommodation services at premises with reception, services and duly-equipped rooms.
 The accommodation offer may include food, sports, recreational and leisure services.

-This standard is applicable throughout Argentina and given the differences in the various regions of the country, there are particular conditions that exempt certain requirements from being audited, the related reasons being duly documented.
+This standard is applicable throughout Latin America and given the differences in the various regions, there are particular conditions that exempt certain requirements from being audited, the related reasons being duly documented.